WillGaston/BlackHoleSim/README.md

-# BlackHoleSim
+# OrbitSim
-A simple blackhole simulation written in CPP
+A simple orbit simulation written in CPP